ksmandersen/Plex-Media-Analyzer/README.md

 Open up your command line and navigate to the cloned directory and run the following command:

 	php plex.php

+If you have issues with running the script you might need to install php or change the permissions of the script like so:

+	chmod u+x plex.php

 ## License
 This is free and unencumbered software released into the public domain.